On the traces of the Vikings at the SchleiThe Hedeby Viking Museum

 According to the season, Viking markets regularly take place with many Viking friends from all over Germany and Denmark who come to Hedeby to revive the former Viking culture.

-From April to October 2017, a comprehensive programme will take place to invite visitors to watch and take part in activities around the Viking topic.
-As a special attraction, you can watch the process of archaeological excavation in the historic area.
+From April to October, a comprehensive programme will take place to invite visitors to watch and take part in activities around the Viking topic.